Petergatsby/GleepostAPI/readme.md

 ##POST /contacts
 required parameters: id, token, user

-Adds the user with id [user] to the current user's contacts.
+Adds the user with id [user] to the current contact list.

 example responses: